BBN Constraint on Heavy Neutrino Production and Decay: Results

-In the blue shaded region of Fig.~\ref{fig:MainPlotE2}, the $\nu_4$ mass lies below the pion threshold and can undergo a three-body leptonic decay into neutrinos and/or $e^\pm$.
-The neutrinos in the final state can also trigger $pn$ conversion via weak interaction as discussed in section~\ref{subsec: Proton-neutron conversion triggered by neutrino injection}.
-Due to the weakly interacting nature, neutrinos can free stream and build up their phase space distribution until participating the conversion process at a later time.
-We find the lower part of the blue shaded region overlaps with the exclusion due to temporary matter domination (orange) as discussed earlier, whereas the neutrino triggered $pn$ conversion effect can cover a larger $|U_{e4}|^2$ region with $\tau_4 \gtrsim0.1\,$sec.
+In the blue shaded region of Fig.~\ref{fig:MainPlotE2}, the $\nu_4$ mass lies below the pion threshold and has to undergo a three-body leptonic decay into $\nu e^+ e^-$ or three active neutrinos.
+The neutrinos in the final state can also trigger $pn$ conversion via weak interaction as discussed in section~\ref{sec:nuinj}.
+Due to the weakly interacting nature, neutrinos can free stream and build up their phase space distribution until participating in the conversion process at a later time.
+We ignore the late-time nuclei dissociation effect triggered by the neutrinos or electrons which may further extend the lower boundary of the blue shaded region.
+We expect this approximation will not affect our main result, because the smaller $|U_{e4}|^2$ region has already been covered by the effect of temporary matter domination, i.e., orange shaded region in Fig.~\ref{fig:MainPlotE2}.